East Texas weekend getaways are just around the corner!

 Big Cypress Bayou is the name applied to a series of wetlands at the western edge of Caddo Lake, making up part of the largest Cypress forest in the world.

-The Texas State Railroad is one of the popular attractions in Palestine that offer train rides through the Piney Woods.
+The Texas State Railroad is one of the popular attractions in Palestine that offers train rides through the Piney Woods.
 I highly recommend doing this at least once.
 You’ll get to view the natural beauty of East Texas, and if you plan your trip just right, the Dogwoods will be out.
 They usually start popping out in April.
-When we were there in early April of 2022, the blooms were late to sprout, so we missed it.
-The above photo is pretty much what we saw.

-If you can, go by the farmers’ market on Saturdays.
-It’s located by the visitor center.
+Go by the farmers’ market on Saturdays located by the visitor center.
 I found some nice things and put a smile on some girls’ faces when I brought a bag they made from a dog food bag for a fundraiser – it made my day …and theirs.

 Tyler State Park offers family fun kayaking and canoeing on Lake Tyler, staying in screened cabins, exploring nature, and viewing wildlife.
 I have one memory here when I took my first son and niece when they were eight years old.
 That was so long ago, but I remember how much fun we had.
 Consider Tyler State Park as one of your East Texas weekend getaways.